jakobhviid/Dashboard-Interface-Docker/README.md

 - `DASHBOARDI_API_DNS`: When writing JSON Web Tokens, this value is used as the issuing Authority.
 This must be a secure connection (https).

 #### Optional environment variables

+- `DASHBOARDI_UI_PORT`: The port on which the graphical interface will run.
+Default is 3000.

+- `DASHBOARDI_SOCKET_SERVER_PORT`: The port on which the socket server will run.
+Default is 5000.

 - `DASHBOARDI_KAFKA_URL`: Comma seperated list of one or more kafka urls.
 It will default to cfei's own kafka cluster 'kafka1.cfei.dk:9092,kafka2.cfei.dk:9092,kafka3.cfei.dk:9092'.